Welcome to the Course Creators Academy own_icon

 Even though we were sending quite a nice amount of traffic to the courses via a popular blog, the number of paying students was relatively low.

-Sure, we were making some sales, but the overall sales number was nowhere near enough to make a full-time living: $705 in one month, $1047 in the second month, $838 in the third, and down to $279 on the fourth.
+Sure, we were making some sales, but the overall sales number was nowhere near enough to make a full-time living: $705 in one month, $1047 in the second month, $838 in the third, and down to $279 in the fourth.

 It turns out, after further investigation, that (at the time, but not anymore) it was common practice for course creators to increase their total number of students by using large amounts of free coupons.